slash-bit/SkyView-AMOLED/README.md

 This repository is based on fork from Mosche Branner's version of SkyView and it sports some nice additions on top of original SkyView.
 My version is ported to PlatformIO - the tool of choice for building and compiling for various devices and screens.
 The firmware currently supports e-Paper screens, but will be also expanded to bright IPS based TFT colour screens .
+The original code was moved to branch Skyvew-MB06x-original_code.